 In “Waste Paste,” the toothpaste is liberated from its intended function.
 It just sits there, being wasted.
 We are therefore free to appreciate its ornamental qualities.

-In February 2012, the Unilever corporation commissioned me to make some brand-based art.
+The Unilever corporation commissioned me to make some brand-based art.

 I composed globules of Unilever branded toothpaste into bold, graphic, advertisement-like images.
 These works reflect the personality, as well as the substance, of the brands from which they were made.